 How to Sell Rental Property with Tenants Virginia

-If you’re a landlord in Virginia planning to exit the rental business, you may have already considered putting your property up for sale.
-While you have every right to do this, the process can be wrinkled with challenges if there’s still a tenant in residence.
-You may see yourself going through legal issues that can delay or even prevent you from selling the property in Virginia.
+If you're a Virginia landlord planning to exit the rental business, you may have already considered putting your property up for sale.
+While you have every right to do this, the process can be wrinkled with challenges if there's still a tenant in residence.
+You may see yourself going through legal issues that can delay or even prevent you from selling the property.

-Can You Sell a Rental Property with Tenants in Virginia?
+Can You Sell a Rental Property with Tenants Virginia?

 Yes.
-You can legally sell a rental property in Virginia even if it is occupied by tenants.
+You can legally sell a rental property even if it is occupied by tenants in Virginia.
 In fact, many real estate transactions these days involve rental properties that are being sold even with tenants in residence.